News

 Still, we are left to wonder if we are like this man — covering our heads with our own personal concerns, not seeing anything outside of it, cutting our heads and offering them up like we are game, and refusing to break the mold because it is painful and a risk.

-Cuno Sauertieg - Breaking the concrete
+Cuno Sauerteig - Breaking the concrete

-Cuno Sauertieg – Breaking the concrete
+Cuno Sauerteig – Breaking the concrete

 It’s a social statement and an invitation to leave our small selves behind and start communicating again.